-As discussed in Note 1, the financial statements present only the Plan and do not purport to, and do not, present fairly the financial position of the Texas Prepaid Higher Education Tuition Board, as of August 31, 2021, the change in its net position, or where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Plan and do not purport to, and do not, present fairly the financial position of the Texas Prepaid Higher Education Tuition Board, as of August 31, 2023, or the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.